bem/bem-components/common.blocks/menu-item/menu-item.en.md

 ### _disabled

 `disabled` modifier is used to make block visible but not available for user action.
-It cannot be focused by pressing ‘Tab’, clicking a mouse, etc. In most cases to mark out the disabled block on a page, additional styles are applied.
+It cannot be focused by pressing `Tab`, clicking a mouse, etc. In most cases to mark out the disabled block on a page, additional styles are applied.

 ```bemjson
 {